 - Rapid heart rate

-- Headaches - migraine symptoms, cluster headaches,
+- Headaches – migraine symptoms, cluster headaches

 While many companies claim their D8 products are safe, little research has been done on what is considered 'safe'.

-There is currently no way to distinguish between a 'safe' and 'unsafe' D8 product.
+There is no way to distinguish between a ‘safe’ and ‘unsafe’ D8 product.
 This is why D8 is banned in medical marijuana programs across the United States.

 Lack of Regulation